Analytical FFN-to-MoE Restructuring via Activation Pattern Analysis: Related Work

 \section{Related Work}

-In contrast to pretraining MoE models from scratch, recent research has investigated the feasibility of constructing MoE architectures by repurposing existing dense LLMs.
-Current methodologies for deriving MoE models from dense checkpoints generally follow two paradigms: (1) partitioning parameters of FFNs while preserving the original model's total parameter count~\cite{zuo2022moebert,moefication,yang2024xmoe}, or (2) expanding the model's overall capacity while retaining activation dimensions comparable to standard dense models~\cite{komatsuzaki2022sparse,wu2024parameter}.
-This work prioritizes the former approach.
-Notably, MoEBERT~\cite{zuo2022moebert} introduces an importance-driven strategy to transform FFNs into expert modules by strategically redistributing top-scoring neurons across specialized components.
-Concurrently, MoEfication~\cite{moefication} leverages the discovery of sparse activation patterns in ReLU-based FFNs within T5 architectures, enabling the decomposition of these layers into distinct expert groups governed by a learned routing mechanism.
-Based on continual training, \cite{llama-moe} modifies \cite{llama-moe} modifies the LLaMA-2 7B model as a LLaMA-MoE-3.5B MoE model, where the parameters of the original FFNs are partitioned into multiple experts.
-In \cite{llama-moe-v2}, based on a two-stage post-training strategy, an MoE model is constructed from the LLaMA3 8B model, where both attention and MLP are partitioned into MoE blocks.
+In contrast to pretraining MoE models from scratch, recent research has investigated constructing MoE architectures by repurposing existing dense LLMs.
+Current methodologies generally follow two paradigms: (1) partitioning FFN parameters while preserving total parameter count~\cite{zuo2022moebert,moefication,yang2024xmoe}, or (2) expanding capacity while retaining activation dimensions~\cite{komatsuzaki2022sparse,wu2024parameter}.
+This work prioritizes the former.
+MoEBERT~\cite{zuo2022moebert} redistributes top-scoring neurons across experts using an importance-driven strategy; while it also shares important neurons, it duplicates them inside every expert rather than forming structurally separate shared experts, and relies on task-specific gradient-based importance scores rather than task-agnostic activation profiling.
+MoEfication~\cite{moefication} leverages sparse activation patterns in ReLU-based FFNs, decomposing layers into expert groups with a learned router.
+G-MoEfication~\cite{lee2024breaking} generalizes MoEfication to non-ReLU models by retaining representative values for unselected experts.
+LLaMA-MoE~\cite{llama-moe} and its successor~\cite{llama-moe-v2} partition FFNs into experts but require extensive continual training (200B and 7B tokens, respectively).
+EMoE~\cite{qiu2023unlocking} clusters neurons by key vectors during fine-tuning, while Read-ME~\cite{cai2024textit} focuses on domain-aware expert construction with system co-design.
+In contrast, our method analytically restructures FFNs by partitioning neurons into shared and routed experts based on activation patterns, then constructs a router from representative neuron statistics, requiring only 2k-sample fine-tuning.

-Note that model compression such as pruning and quantization is another important technique for efficient LLM inference~\cite{lin2024awq,pei2023quantization,zou2024bie,lin2024qserve, lu2024not}.
-Pruning is among the most widely utilized approaches to detect and remove redundant or less significant parameters from models, thereby resulting in a sparser weight matrix and faster inference.
-ShortGPT \cite{shortgpt} determines the layer-removal by the similarity between a layer's input and output.
-SliceGPT \cite{slicegpt} substitutes each weight matrix with a smaller dense matrix oo deease the embedding dimension.
-By taking into account contextual sparsity in real time, Deja Vu~\cite{dejavu} has been proposed to accelerate LLM inference.
-In contrast to the post-training methods, Learn-To-be-Efficient is designed to train efficiency-aware LLMs so that they learn to activate fewer neurons and achieve a more favorable trade-off between sparsity and performance.
+A parallel line of work studies fully differentiable routing.
+ReMoE~\cite{wang2024remoe} replaces hard Top-K with ReLU routing, and Lory~\cite{zhong2024lory} performs differentiable expert merging at large token budgets.
+These methods learn routers during pre-training, whereas our training-light analytical restructuring is complementary.